CIC Interpolation

 -

-– the block treats each column of the input signal as a separate channel.
-In this mode, the unit always performs one-speed processing.
+Columns as channels (frame based)— the block treats each column of the input signal as a separate channel.
+In this mode, the unit always performs single-speed processing.

 For more information, see Signal processing by frames and counts.